MaxBittker/MaxBittker.github.io/pages/merging-maps.md

       {:a 9  :b 98 :c 0})
     ;;=>{:a [1 9], :b [2 98], :c 0}
 ```
-**composable, varadic, extensible, and preserving**
+**composable, variadic, extensible, and preserving**

-Because clojure syntax is just but clojure data structures in the first place, everything is an expression and so everything is composable - there *are* no statements.
+Everything in clojure is an expression and so everything is composable - there *are* no statements.
 Map literals are often used as an argument syntax for functions with optional named arguments, and merge is a convenient way to override a map of defaults with a map of arguments.

-Clojure functions tend to follow a 0-1-many rule^[[Zero one infinity rule](https://en.wikipedia.org/wiki/Zero_one_infinity_rule)] on how many arguments (of a certain type) they'll accept, and there are a host of nice patterns like spreading, applying and destructuring to take full advantage of these varadic functions.
+Clojure functions tend to accept many arguments whenever possible, and there are a host of nice patterns like spreading, applying and destructuring to take full advantage of these variadic functions.
 It's a language where it's idiomatic to add a list of numbers by shoving them all into to a single **`+`** expression.

 `merge-with` accepts a strategy for resolution, similar to ruby's.
 The difference is that ruby's block provides three arguments (key, valueA, valueB), where clojure has a simpler signature - just the values.
 This is actually a boon in many situations, because it means that you can skip writing an anonymous function and just make direct use of existing functions, like **`+`** and **`vector`** in the example.

 There's one more hidden bonus here - clojure's maps are backed by an immutable data structure that lets us non-destructively build a new map in less than linear time and memory, by internally pointing to old values where possible.
+This means otherwise expensive merges can be very cheap!

 ### Java:
 ```java